RahulParajuli/AutomaticFunctionBased-datavisuallization/README.md

 2. After the program reads the data, users are allowed to select various operations.

 ## Helpful when
-1. most of the file format is readable.
+1. Most of the file format is readable.
-2. quick experiment on histogram, barplot and various visualization technique without hardcoding.
+2. Quick experiment on data set using histogram, barplot and various visualization technique without hardcoding.
 3. Easy to use.

+# Contribution required!!!
+If anybody willing to contribute in this project for automatic data visualization, email me at rahul.parajuli27@gmail.com